Mahabubabad: Demographics

-The population of Mahabubabad is around 42,851 according to 2011 census reports.
-The male population is 20,716 (48.3%) and the female is 22,135 (51.6%).
+The population of Mahabubabad municipality is around approximately 72,000 according to 2011 census reports.
+The male population is 34,776 (48.3%) and the female is 37,224 (51.6%).
 The female-to-male ratio is 1068:1000, which is above the national average 943:1000.
 The literacy rate is 79.17%, more than national average 74%.

 Male literacy is 86.59%, which is more than national average of 82.10%, and female literacy rate is 72.32%, more than national average 65.50%.
 Once it was the biggest revenue division in Telangana state, even bigger than Hanamkonda village.
 Later it was divided into two divisions.

 The majority of the villages and the hamlets including the city are the habitats of Scheduled Tribes (75%).
 The tribal community is Lambadi.
 Thus the majority of people of the city will communicate in the special tribal language, Lambadi or Banjara (60%).
 This language is one among the officially recognised dialects by the government of India.
 This language has no script and is sustained on spoken words.